When I had the pleasure of traveling to Ireland a while back, I returned with lifelong friendships — and a soul-warming recipe for Colcannon Soup.

 - Remove the soup from the heat and whisk in the butter.
 It is important not to re-boil the soup once the butter has been added, or it will curdle.

 - Ladle the colcannon soup into serving bowls.
+Garnish with chopped scallons and enjoy!
+Serve with fresh baked soda bread or cheddar sticks.

 Final Colcannon Soup Recipe Notes